Rokiis1/roadmap/data_types/3_level/3_level_data_types.md

 print(records)
 ```

-This approach works only when the **entire object is known** and matches exactly.
+This works only when you know the **exact item** to remove, which rarely happens with real data.
-In practice, this is less common for structured data.

 More commonly, removal happens by position, using `pop()`.